Expand AllClick here for a more accessible version

 The litigation of all workers' compensation cases is handled by the Workers' Compensation Office of Adjudication (WCOA).
 Submit a question or chat live with the WCOA Resource Center by selecting the "Contact Us" option from the Customer Service Center dropdown in WCAIS (www.wcais.pa.gov).
 You may also contact WCOA via e-mail at WCOAResourceCenter@pa.gov or by telephone at 1-844-237-6316.
 Hours of operation are 8:00 a.m. – 4:30 p.m.
 Monday – Friday.

-As of 2:00PM , Monday, March 16, 2020, all state offices were ordered to be closed by Governor Wolf.
-The order is effective for 14 days.
 Petitions and answers will continue to be processed electronically.
-As for existing claims, the Department of Labor and Industry is establishing a temporary telephone hearing protocol to reduce the personal contact that can cause exposure to the virus.
+As for existing claims, the Department of Labor & Industry has established a temporary telephone hearing protocol to reduce the personal contact that can cause exposure to the virus.
 Your attorney will be advised of the future hearing procedures.
-Your claim WILL NOT BE DISMISSED, but normal hearing times may be slightly delayed as the emergency hearing procedures are developed and implemented.

 Yes.
 Workers' Compensation Office of Appeals (WCOA) has made alternative arrangements to assure that petitions are timely filed and served during the crisis.
 However, hearing procedures will be modified until the crisis is abated.

 You will continue to receive notices by mail.
 However, you can get up-to-date information by registering on the online filing service "WCAIS" which posts daily information about office closures, delayed openings, and early closures.
 You can also call the Judge's secretary.
-Also, individual Judge schedules are posted to notifying parties and their attorneys about cancellations and/or rescheduling.
+Also, individual Judge schedules are posted to notify parties and their attorneys about cancellations or rescheduling.

-In recognition of the Pennsylvania Department of Health, and CDC information concerning social distancing, the Pennsylvania Department of Labor and Industry Office of Workers' Compensation would like to remind employers, employees, and healthcare providers that telemedicine and virtual care may be sought by workers sustaining injuries and illness for treatment related to a compensable work injury.
+In recognition of the Pennsylvania Department of Health, and CDC information concerning social distancing, the Pennsylvania Department of Labor & Industry Bureau of Workers' Compensation would like to remind employers, employees, and healthcare providers that telemedicine and virtual care may be sought by workers sustaining injuries and illness for treatment related to a compensable work injury.

-Yesterday (3/18/2020), The Pennsylvania Department of State's (DOS) Bureau of Professional and Occupational Affairs (BPOA) released guidance clarifying that health care professionals licensed under any of BPOA's licensing boards can provide services to patients via telemedicine during the COVID-19 emergency.
+The Pennsylvania Department of State's (DOS) Bureau of Professional and Occupational Affairs (BPOA) has released guidance clarifying that health care professionals licensed under any of BPOA's licensing boards can provide services to patients via telemedicine during the COVID-19 emergency.

 Telemedicine visits can be used for new injuries or ongoing treatment of injuries sustained in the workplace.